siddarthkay/status.im/source/technical/run_status_node.md

 ### Using Docker

-Status provides a [docker image](https://hub.docker.com/r/statusteam/status-go/) that is used for running nodes on our fleet as well as using the [Docker Compose setup](https://github.com/status-im/status-go/tree/develop/_assets/compose/mailserver) we provide.
+Status provides a [Docker image](https://hub.docker.com/r/statusteam/status-go/) that is used for running nodes on our fleet as well as using the [Docker Compose setup](https://github.com/status-im/status-go/tree/develop/_assets/compose/mailserver) we provide.

-If you'd like to run a container yourself an example of that would be:
+Ex. to run a container yourself:
 ```bash
 docker run --rm \
     -p 8545:8545 \